irmen/prog8/docs/source/targetsystem.rst

 .. hint::
-    If you only use standard kernal and prog8 library routines, it is possible to compile the *exact same program* for both machines (just change the compiler target flag)!
+    If you only use standard kernal and prog8 library routines, it is possible to compile the *exact same program* for both machines (just change the compilation target flag)!

 Memory Model